RommelTJ/ml_learning/deep_learning_for_coders/lesson8/01_Lesson8.md

 Reminder that we say NLP in lesson 1.
 See notebook 1.

 ## Language models for NLP

+The pre-trained language model was used to classify IMDB reviews (trained on Wikipedia).

+Language models are used to predict the next word of a sentence.

+Self-supervised learning:
+* Training a model using labels that are embedded in the independent variable, rather than requiring external labels.
+* Ex: Training a model to predict the next word of text.

 ## Review of text classifier in Lesson 1
 ## Improving results with a domain-specific language model
 ## Language model from scratch